The complete cast stone installation guide to achieve the perfect finish.

-1. Cast Stone Fountain installation
+1. Cast Stone Fountain Installation

-Provide a good solid concrete base at least 100mm thick.
+When installing cast stone fountains, provide a good solid concrete base at least 100mm thick.

 Set out pool kerbs with 6mm joints and lay on a bed of mortar and with mortar between the vertical joints but rake the vertical joints back out to a depth of 10mm for pointing up with the pointing mix supplied.

 The pool surround can be lined with butyl or rendered with waterproof render across the base and up the sides to the lip on the pool kerb.

 The pump usually sits in the water and the pipe goes under the base block and up to the bud finial.

 Bed all sections on mortar beds (or for speed use epoxy resin and 6mm spacers) and point up with the pointing mix afterwards.